jessi25924/CymruVineyardProject1/README.md

 ### WIREFRAME

-These wireframs screenshots illustrate the responsive dedsign, showcasing the desktop, tablet, and mobile layouts.
+These wireframes screenshots illustrate the responsive design, showcasing the desktop, tablet, and mobile layouts.

 * Desktop